-

 DERRIERE LE MIROIR (DLM) NO. 4 + 25-26 + 48-49 + 71-72 + 85-86: BRAQUE - WITH TWELVE COLOR LITHOGRAPHS

 (BRAQUE, GEORGES) (DERRIERE LE MIROIR).
 Braque, Georges, Rene Char, Jacques Kober, Henri Maldiney, Alberto Giacometti, Jean Grenier, Georges Limbour & Jacques Dupin.
 Paris.
 1947, 1950, 1952, 1954 & 1956.: Maeght Editeur.
 First Edition Thus.
 Folio.
 Wrappers Bound in Cloth.
 Artist Monograph.
 Very Good -/No Jacket - As Issued. np + np + np + np + np, profusely illustrated in color and b&w.
 Text in French.
 This is a compilation of five issues of Maeght's legendary periodical "Derriere Le Miroir" (featuring the great artists and writers of the 20th Century) devoted solely to Georges Braque.
 Bound by Maeght in brown cloth-over-boards with debossed white lettering in 1956, it collects the complete contents of DLM numbers 4 (Juin 1947): "Braque", 25-26 (Janvier 1950): "G. Braque", 48-49 (Juin-Julliet 1952): "G. Braque", 71-72 (Decembre 1954-Janvier 1955): "G. Braque: Theogoni d'Hesiode", and 85-86 (Avril-Mai 1956): "Braque".
 An otherwise bright, most handsome example whose contents are complete and intact first printings with the wrappers bound in that contain in total twelve original color lithographs showing some sunning to the cloth primarily along the spine.
 In addition, the top inch of its spine has broken off and is not present.
 It has been priced accordingly.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 024991

 -